Last Updated: 30th December, 2020

 - IP white-list your Wifi so that only people with the password and certain IP can access it.

 - Keep the firmware on your router up to date.

 You should always be careful when logging into your WordPress site in public locations.
 Take precautions such as verifying the network SSID before you click connect.
 You can also use a 3rd party VPN service such as SetupVPN to encrypt your internet traffic and hide your IP address from hackers.

 15. Check File and Server Permissions

-File permissions on both your installation and web server are crucial to beefing up your WordPress security.
+File permissions on both your installation and web server are crucial to beefing up your WordPress security and WordPress Security Checklist.
 If permissions are too loose, someone could easily gain access to your site and wreak havoc.
 On the other hand, if your permissions are too strict this could break functionality on your site.
 So it is important to have the correct permissions set across the board.

 - Read permissions are assigned if the user has rights to read the file.